6 Reasons Why You Should Avoid

 Medical transcriptionist services typically come with contracts.
 You might be locked into service for a certain length of time.
 If your practice's needs change, you may not be able to adjust your contract or make alterations you need to operate effectively.
 Another concern is that the transcription service provider might change their service model or otherwise alter their offerings, leaving you stuck in the contract.

 If you run transcription in-house, you'll also need to consider staffing demands and how you'll handle fluctuating transcription requirements.
 Will it be easy to add on team members when needed, or will onboarding take a lot of time?
 Your practice's capacity to manage this team will influence the success of medical transcription.

 With medical transcription services, you're relying on the transcriptionist to write the notes accurately.
 In the medical world, tiny typos or misunderstandings can have big ramifications, so these errors can't be taken lightly.
-Inaccuracies may come from poor quality recordings, poorly trained transcriptionists or simple human error.
+Inaccuracies may come from poor-quality recordings, poorly trained transcriptionists, or simply human error.
 Your transcriptionists may or may not have adequate training and a strong understanding of the U.S. behavioral health field, especially if they're sourced from another country.

 You might also struggle with quality if you use “rush” service transcription, in which transcriptionists must work even faster to meet demands and might be more prone to errors.

 Whatever the reason, these errors are not acceptable.
 Even the smallest of errors can lead to significant problems — for instance, hyperglycemia and hypoglycemia are two very different states, and typing the wrong one could cause a severe problem down the road.
 The cost of errors is incredibly high in the medical field and should be one of the top concerns for anyone seeking medical transcription services.